Skip to main navigation Skip to search Skip to main content

 Research interests

-My research straddles comparative and international politics and political economy, with a special focus on business and politics, institutional analysis and public policy.
-I also have a long-standing interest in post-communist politics in Central and Eastern Europe, Russia and China.
+My research straddles comparative and international politics and political economy, with a special focus on comparative capitalism, business and politics, labour politics and post-communist politics.
 My research has appeared in World Politics, Comparative Political Studies, Politics & Society, New Political Economy and various other journals and edited volumes.
-My current research focuses on three key areas.
+My research focuses on four key areas.

 Research Groups and Themes